arkivanov/MVIKotlin/README.md

 Should you have any questions or ideas please welcome to the Slack channel: [#mvikotlin](https://kotlinlang.slack.com/archives/C01403U1ZGW)

-## ⚡⚡⚡ Why is this repository a fork?
+## ⚡⚡⚡ Where are all the stars, issues, discussions, pull requests, etc?

 Having spent 5 years working on a variety of projects for Badoo/Bumble, I’m now off to another adventure.
 As part of that transition I was asked to transfer this repository to [Badoo GitHub account](https://github.com/badoo).

-Now I **continue my work** on this project **as a fork**.
+Now I **continue my work** on this project **as a copy**.

 There should be no breaking changes related to this transfer.
 Most of the external links should not be broken.
 The repository link is also the same: [arkivanov/MVIKotlin](https://github.com/arkivanov/MVIKotlin).
 Please file an issue in this repository, if you think something is broken or does not work properly.

 Here is what is mostly affected by the transfer:

 - All the stars were transferred
-- Search in the code will not work **as long as this repository has less stars than the parent** (your help is needed!)
-- All the Issues and Discussions were transferred as well.
+- All the issues and discussions were transferred as well.
 I will do all my best to fill the gap here.
 - All pull requests with all the comment history are also gone.

 I will continue doing all my best for this project and for the community!
 Business as usual!